Rite Aid distribution center employee kills 3 people before killing herself, police say

 The lone shooter responsible for killing at least three people and wounding several others during a Thursday morning assault on a Maryland distribution center died at the hospital after she shot herself in the head, police said.

+The suspect was identified as Snochia Moseley of Baltimore County, the Harford Sheriff announced on Twitter.

-In total, four people were killed in the shooting at the Rite Aid distribution center in Aberdeen, including the 26-year-old suspect who died at the hospital, Harford County Sheriff Jeffrey Gahler said at a news conference.
+In total, four people were killed in the shooting at the Rite Aid distribution center in Aberdeen, including the 26-year-old suspect, Harford County Sheriff Jeffrey Gahler said at a news conference.

-Three others were also shot in the incident but are expected to survive, he said.
+Three others who were also shot are expected to survive, he said.

 Police responded to the shooting just after 9 a.m. at a distribution center near Spesutia and Perryman roads.
 Authorities arrived on the scene in just over five minutes of the first call.

-Authorities discovered that the suspect was a temporary employee at the distribution center and "had reported for her workday as usual" before shots were fired, Gahler said.
+Authorities discovered that the suspect was a temporary employee at the center and "had reported for her workday as usual" before shots were fired, Gahler said.

 A motive for the "senseless crime" remained unclear, he added.